-With the RUSKA 7250SYS, there are 2 methods of operating the system in the absolute mode.
+A Barometric Reference Sensor option is available on the RUSKA 7250xi to allow it to operate in the Absolute mode.
+With the RUSKA 7250 and 7250i there are 2 options available that allow a instrument to operate in the absolute mode.
 These are by adding a Barometric Reference Sensor to the system to monitor the barometric pressure and add this value to the gauge reference quartz sensor.
 Or the second is to evacuate the reference port of the RUSKA quartz sensor and then monitor the residual vacuum in the reference port and correcting for this residual vacuum.